gfarrell/MootoolsGeolocation/README.md

 	loc_a.distanceTo(loc_b);

+### Tracking the current location

+There are two ways of getting the current location.
+The first involves a one off call to get the current location from the browser, and the second involved continuously tracking the location.
+Both methods will trigger *update* events whenever the **Location** instance is updated.

+To get the current location once:

+	var loc = new Location(0,0); // new Location instance at 0,0
+	loc.setToCurrent();          // get the current location

+To track the location continuously

+	var loc = new Location(0,0); // new Location instance at 0,0
+	loc.trackLocation({
+		continuous: true
+	});

+Anything that interfaces with the browser's Geolocation API is asynchronous, and so the *update* event must be relied on in order to get the current location:

+	var loc = new Location(0,0);
+	loc.addEvent('update', function() {
+		var position = loc.position;
+		// do something …
+	});

+	loc.setToCurrent();

 ### Serialisation of the **Location** object

 For data storage and transmission, **Location** provides two serialisation methods: `toString` and `toJSON`: